zuleyhasen/ReactNative-ERP-Mobile-App/README.md

 # ReactNative-ERP-Mobile-App
-Collaborated with a team to design and develop an ERP application for Senna Design, under the guidance of a faculty mentor.
+Collaborated with a team to design and develop an ERP application for a textile company, under the guidance of a faculty mentor.